mphonic/xynthii/README.md

 2. Drag the unzipped folders into your Extensions folder.
 Some extensions may have different folders for different architectures, like one for 32-bit systems vs 64-bit.
 Choose the one that is appropriate for your system.
 3. Close and reopen Supercollider.
 You should be good to go.
 You can test by opening `test-install.scd` and running the code.

+If you are using OSX and your system is attempting to quarantine the extensions, see the section at the bottom of this document, [Mac Users and Quarantine](#mac-users-and-quarantine).

 ## Important Supercollider Key Commands

 1. Run a single line of code: Put your cursor on the line and hit shift-Enter (Windows / Linux) or shift-Return (Mac).